 In general: whatever happens in reality as a consequence of something.

 Related articles: Results Of The Test Case Execution, Test Case Structure.

 Testing done without any preparation.

-Doing ad hoc testing, the tester just follows his or her heart to try to find bugs.
+Doing ad hoc testing, the tester just follows his heart to try to find bugs.

 Related articles: Ad hoc testing.

 Testing done before a release.